 But careful tracking of your migraine symptoms really can help you find the right treatment, avoid certain triggers, and better prepare for the triggers you can’t avoid.

 Remind me again, what are migraine triggers?

 Migraine triggers can come from your environment or your lifestyle.
-For example, many triggers are things that happen around you, such as:
+They can include: